Gypsy Colt

 Gypsy Colt is a 1954 American drama film directed by Andrew Marton and starring Donna Corcoran, Ward Bond and Frances Dee.
 Shot in Ansco Color, it was produced and distributed by Hollywood studio Metro-Goldwyn-Mayer.
 The film's basic plot was taken from Lassie Come Home with the focus changed from a dog to the eponymous horse.

 A 60-minute version of Gypsy Colt was made available in 1967 as part of the weekly TV anthology Off to See the Wizard.

 Plot

-A young girl, Meg (Donna Corcoran), is disheartened when her parents Frank (Ward Bond) and Em MacWade (Frances Dee) are forced to sell Gypsy Colt, her favorite horse, to a rancher.
-Gypsy Colt escapes several times, ultimately taking a 500-mile journey to return to his rightful owner.
+A young girl, Meg, is disheartened when her parents Frank and Em MacWade are forced to sell Gypsy Colt, her favorite horse, to a rancher.
+Gypsy Colt escapes several times, ultimately taking a 500-mile (805-km) journey to return to his rightful owner.